 Percentage Change or Difference in Excel

 Most of the time we need to calculate the difference between two numbers but sometimes we also need to calculate the percentage difference between the two numbers.
 This situation may be when we have to calculate the percentage change in excel between two numbers that are charged by the different salesperson for a similar product or this situation may come when we have to calculate the difference in the interest rate of various banks.

 How to Calculate the Percentage Difference in Excel?

-Calculating the change among various percentage in excel is easy.
-Below are the examples of the percentage difference in excel.
+Calculating the change among the various percentage in excel is easy.
+Below are examples of the percentage difference.

 Example #1 – Percentage Increase / Decrease in Excel among the Columns.

 - Given below is the data to find the increase/decrease of percentage among the columns.